-The conditions of this approval are conditions "imposed in writing by a Federal banking agency in connection with any action on any application, notice, or other request" within the meaning of 12 USC 1818.
+These conditions are conditions "imposed in writing by a federal banking agency in connection with any action or any application, notice, or other request" within the meaning of 12 USC 1818.
 As such, the conditions are enforceable under 12 USC 1818.

-As a de novo national bank, the Bank must also meet the following requirements prior to requesting its preopening examination and before the OCC will grant final charter approval pursuant to 12 USC 27(a):
+In addition, the Bank must also meet the following requirements prior to requesting its preopening examination and before the OCC will grant final charter approval pursuant to 12 USC 27(a):